 Employers may also make voluntary CPF contributions to an employee's CPF account.

 Voluntary CPF contributions made by the employer relating to employment in Singapore are taxable .
-The employer must prepare Form IR8S if there is excess CPF contributions made in the current year and give the form to the employee.

 If the excess employer's contributions have been brought to tax and the employer has claimed or is claiming a refund, the employee should forward the completed Form IR8S to IRAS.
 IRAS will then review the employee's assessment accordingly.